Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/08-using-pumps.md

 ---
+title: Using a peristaltic pump with your Pioreactor
 slug: /using-pumps
 ---
-# Using a peristaltic pump with your Pioreactor

 ## Attaching the pump